gurunandy/birthday-remainder/README.md

 -input field values are accessed using useRef hook

-server (not implemented)
+server
 --------------------------------
-created using express-generator
+-created using express-generator

+-mongodb is used with schema created